dangtrinh/WordPress_Multisites_Utilities_Plugin/README.md

-# WordPress_Multisites_Utilities_Plugin
+# WordPress Multisite Utilities Plugin

-A plugin to add some functionality to your WordPress Multisites instance.
+A plugin to add some functionalities to your WordPress Multisite instance.
+This provides you some functions you can use in your plugin or template.
+For
+example:

+* Get recent posts from all of the blogs in your network:

+#### get_recent_network_posts

+## LICENSE

+GPLv2 or later